vasandr13/cv/README.md

 # cv
-This is my CV or Resume in different formats.
+This is my CV in different formats.